 Hendrix College is accredited by the National Council for Accreditation of Teacher Education (NCATE) for the preparation of secondary teachers.
-The licensure program for early childhood education (Pk-4) has been phased out, and no new majors are being accepted.
 In order to be recommended for teacher licensure to teach in the public schools, a student must complete all Hendrix graduation requirements, all departmental requirements, all subject matter preparation requirements, and all state requirements.
 A listing of these requirements (including those of the Arkansas State Department of Education) may be obtained from the Education Department.

-General requirements for all students seeking licensure in the State of Arkansas
+General requirements for all students seeking licensure in the State of Arkansas: